Editor’s Note: This note was updated with minor edits on June 5, 2015 to more accurately reflect the current Evernote feature set.

 I Share, You Share

-Premium users now have a new sharing option that lets them grant others the ability to re-share a notebook.
-For example, let’s say you’re working with another department at your company.
-You share a notebook with the head of that department.
+If you’re working with another department at your company, you can now share a notebook with the head of that department.
 With the new functionality, she can share that notebook with individuals within her group.
-In order to do this, the notebook owner must be a Premium user.

 To re-share a notebook, select “Modify and Invite Others” from the permission menu.
 If at some point you would like to revoke or change that permission, you can do so by following the instructions above.